eclipse-archived/ceylon-ide-intellij/README.md

 - goto class/interface (Ctrl-N)
 - identifiers work as references, which enables Ctrl-click navigation, rename refactoring, and usages search

-This makes for a useful tool for browsing existing Ceylon projects, and experimenting with writing and running simple Ceylon programs.
+This makes of it a useful tool for browsing existing Ceylon projects, and experimenting with writing and running simple Ceylon programs.
 To be used for more serious development, many more features are needed, notably:

 - Code Completion (issue #26)